Fabrice Martin: 2019: French Open doubles finalist

+He reached the final of his home Major at the 2019 French Open with Jeremy Chardy but lost to German duo Andreas Mies and Kevin Krawietz.

 2020: Top 25 debut, Italian Open finalist

+2021: Second Paris Masters quarterfinal

+He reached his second quarterfinal at his home 2021 Rolex Paris Masters with Andreas Mies having reached that stage of this tournament in 2019 with Jeremy Chardy.

 2022: Third ATP 500 doubles final

 At the 2022 Astana Open he reached the doubles final with compatriot Adrian Mannarino defeating top seeds Tim Pütz/Michael Venus, and Polish duo Hubert Hurkacz/Jan Zielinski in the semifinals.
 They lost to Croatian duo and second seeds Nikola Mektic/Mate Pavic in the final.

-2023: First ATP 500 title
+2023: Australian Open semifinal, First ATP 500 title, top 20

 He won his first ATP 500 doubles title in Dubai with Maxime Cressy defeating third seeds Harri Heliövaara and Lloyd Glasspool.

+2024: Hiatus, coaching

+Following a hiatus due to injury, Martin started coaching compatriot Ugo Humbert.